Kosisochi/DataAnalysisPortfolio/Myntra Product Catalog Project/README.md

 **Page 3**: This is the second analysis page: It focuses on the Color Analysis.
 ![ColorAnalysisPage](https://github.com/Kosisochi/DataAnalysisPortfolio/blob/main/Myntra%20Product%20Catalog%20Project/images/Product%20Analysis%20Page.PNG)

 **Page 4**: This is the detail page.
-The user drill through to this page when they need fne grain leve details
+The user drills through to this page when they need fine grain level details
 ![DetailPage](https://github.com/Kosisochi/DataAnalysisPortfolio/blob/main/Myntra%20Product%20Catalog%20Project/images/Detail%20Page.PNG)

 # Measures and Columns

-The number of distinct products was caluated by counting each distinct value in the Product ID column.
+The number of distinct products was calculated by counting each distinct value in the Product ID column.

 **DistinctProduct**
   ```sql
     DistinctProduct = DISTINCTCOUNT(myntra_products_catalog[ProductID])
   ```

-To find the brand with the total highest sales value and the corresponding value, a few measure were created (MostExpensiveBrand and TotalPriceByBrand).
+To find the brand with the total highest sales value and the corresponding value, a few measures were created (MostExpensiveBrand and TotalPriceByBrand).

 **MostExpensiveBrand**
 ```sql